 There are a few simple activities that will help you foster your curiosity and by extension increase your creativity.
 Try a few and see which ones feel most effective for you personally.

-- Ask questions: randomly ask yourself why? and how? when reading something or chatting with friends.
+- Ask questions: randomly ask yourself questions like why? and how? when reading something or chatting with friends.
 You can even write down some of these questions to take the time to find the answers later.

 - Be inquisitive with people: choose someone in your entourage that you haven’t seen in a while, and invite them for coffee.
 Make it your goal to learn as much as possible about their interests.
 Take that approach any time you meet a new person.